chentsulin/bind-handler/README.md

   }

   handleClick() {
-	// handler-prefix method will be auto bound to this
+	// handler-prefix methods will be auto bound to this
 	// Just like this.handleClick = this.handleClick.bind(this)
   }

   otherClick() {
-	// other method will not be auto bound to this
+	// other methods will not be auto bound to this
   }
 }
 //=>